 There are a lot of things to know and understand when it comes to corporate drug testing.
 This list of frequently asked questions should be able to clear up some things related to workplace drug testing.

-Corporate Drug Testing is a test done by analyzing biological specimens like urine, hair, blood and saliva to determine the presence of drugs in the metabolites of a performance.
+Corporate drug testing is a test done by analyzing biological specimens like urine, hair, blood and saliva to determine the presence of drugs in the metabolites of a performance.
 It involves checking if illegal drugs like cannabis, cocaine and heroin are present in the biological sample of a person.
 There are many types of drug testing procedures, including:

 Drug testing is usually done as a pre-employment requirement.
 It is done to determine work-related drug abuse that may affect the company, or it may be conducted if an employee’s work responsibility is safety-related.
 It is used to determine if a person can be trusted with judgment.